GitBani/GitBani/README.md

 - 🔭 I’m currently working on various Spring projects (see my repos!)
 - 🌱 I’m currently learning React
-- 🤔 I’m interested in Full-Stack Web Development
+- 🤔 I’m interested in full-stack web development
 - 🧠 My favourite field of CS is data structures and algorithms
 - 📫 How to reach me: <a href = "mailto: banisomo2003@gmail.com">via my email</a>
 - ⚡ Fun fact: I love playing basketball 🏀 in my spare time!